BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   get executed twice.
 Note that if you *don't* have either this or UCP enabled on your game, the early game will end up dropping *no* gear, due to our rarity changes.

-* Optionally, I've left in some statements which cause all enemies to always drop gear, and always drop five items rather than just one.
-This is disabled by default and would have to be enabled manually via FilterTool -- I'd basically just been using them to test out my custom loot pools by having a larger sample size.
+There's also a couple options which are disabled by default which I used primarily to test out the drop pools while tweaking probabilities, but I left in in case anyone feels like *really* going overboard with loot.
+One will cause enemies to always drop loot when killed, and the other will cause any regular enemy loot drop to drop five items instead of just one.

 Compatibility
 -------------